 A middle-aged woman invites me in, brings a stool and seats me by the counter.
 While I am waiting for the pita to be made, I am treated to plates of olives, labane (white sour cheese in olive oil), stuffed vine leaves, home made mahamools (little cakes filled with walnuts and raisins) and sweet mint tea — on the house, of course.
 All those delicacies are worth three times more than the price of the pita I bought.
 World famous Druze hospitality in action.

 When I get back, my friends have chosen their decorative window frames and are ready to go, but not before we are handed a huge bag with grapes from the garden.

 Two weeks later, I am back in Majdal Shams with an 80-year-old Israeli man, with whom I am touring around the Golan area and Mount Hermon.
 I am determined to find the same little shop with the woman who prepared for me a Druze pita with a taste of heaven, but the shops all look the same and I don't recall any signs.
 So, I do what I learnt from my previous visit, I look for the person, not the place.
 I describe the woman to people in the street, and soon enough we are sitting in her little sanctuary with Turkish coffee in our hands and a spread of little plates on an improvised bench in front of us.
 Almonds and dates.
 Apples and sesame.

 And the men are talking memories.
 They are talking about 1967.
 They are talking about countries.

 They are talking about wars.
 Smiles on their faces and deep sadness in their eyes.

 On the other side is Syria.

-Cathay Pacific, which flies daily between Auckland and Hong Kong, is planning to launch a new service into Tel Aviv later this year.
+Getting there: Cathay Pacific, which flies daily between Auckland and Hong Kong, is planning to launch a new service into Tel Aviv in 2016.